AndrewDSmith8/GompertzVBAfunctions/README.md

 You must enable macros in your security setting for these to work.
 Key functions are:
-GompMean(GompEta, algorithm) 	Mean of Gompertz distributon with shape parameter GompEta and scale parameter b = 1 GompCov(GompEta, algorithm) As Double	Coefficient of variation GompMSkew(GompEta, algorithm)	Moment skewness GompMKurt(GompEta, algorithm)	Moment excess kurtosis GompGini(GompEta, algorithm) Gini coeffiicient
+GompMean(GompEta, algorithm) 	Mean of Gompertz distributon with shape parameter GompEta and scale parameter b = 1 GompCov(GompEta, algorithm) Coefficient of variation GompMSkew(GompEta, algorithm)	Moment skewness GompMKurt(GompEta, algorithm)	Moment excess kurtosis GompGini(GompEta, algorithm) Gini coeffiicient